 Meanwhile, bringing a phone into a prison is a misdemeanor.
 The sentence carries:

 - up to six months in jail, and/or

 - up to $1,000 in fines

-Note that a person convicted of a misdemeanor needs to wait one year after the case is closed before he/she may ask the court to seal his/her criminal record.
+Note that a person convicted of a misdemeanor needs to wait one year after the case is closed before they may ask the court to seal their criminal record.
 But if the charge is dismissed … or if the defendant is acquitted at trial … then the defendant can try to get the record sealed right away.
-Learn more about sealing Nevada criminal records.
+Learn more about sealing criminal records.

 Arrested?
 Call . . .

 If you’ve been accused of furnishing a prisoner with a phone or bringing a phone into a prison in violation of NRS 212.165, call our Las Vegas Criminal Defense Attorneys for a consultation.
 We may be able to negotiate your charges down to a full dismissal.

 Also see our related article on escaping prison (NRS 212.090).

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.